Tobacco retailing laws in NSW

 Retailers and wholesalers require a tobacco licence to sell tobacco and non-tobacco smoking products in NSW.

 Retailers and wholesalers can apply for a licence using their MyServiceNSW account via the Service NSW website.
-Licences are subject to criminal record checks, fees and other government sector considerations of the appropriateness before the licence is granted.
+Licences are subject to criminal record checks, fees, and other government considerations before approval.

-From 1 July 2025, the retailer identification number (RIN) system will no longer be operating and retailers and wholesalers must apply for a tobacco licence to continue trading.
+From 1 July 2025, the retailer identification number (RIN) system will no longer be operating.
+Retailers and wholesalers must apply for a tobacco licence to continue trading.

 For more information see Tobacco licensing scheme.